The64thGamer/cheeseepedia/content/wiki/Standard Showtape Page.md

 The image for the info box should use official graphics, video footage from the show, or recordings of the animatronics playing the show.
 If there is no visual media ever depicting the showtape, do not provide an image.

 ## Fixed Version / Rerelease ##
 A large number of showtapes were sent to stores incorrectly, or needed to be updated before the release of the upcoming shows.
 These were usually called 'Corrected Version', 'Audio Fix', '2.0', '1.5', '1.01', 'Fixed Version', ect.
-Despite being listed separately in the [\2](\1) section, they will all link to the same showtape page, but shall be noted in a section below the description like this.
+Despite being listed separately in the  section, they will all link to the same showtape page, but shall be noted in a section below the description like this.
 Here should describe the problem, which formats were affected, and which were sent this updated copy.
 Any additional notes and changed made by the update should be noted, alongside its release date.
 Pictures of the updated version should also be listed in the gallery below.

 Sometimes this would only be a fix on the floppy disc of Studio C, or changing just the DVD of Studio C. Specifics should be noted.

 Rereleased versions also go here, but **_only**_ if they are identical completely to the original showtape outside of labeling.
 Any tweaks to the performance or audio/video should instead be put under a new page.

-## Show List:##
+##Show List:##
 The show list should just be a numbered list of the showtape segments in order.
 Generally these will be labeled as 'Segment #' and 'Song #', but certain formats like newer _Chuck E. Cheese_ shows refer to segments as 'Skits', so those will be used instead.
 Some showtapes, such as _Showbiz Pizza Place_ tapes and newer _Chuck E. Cheese_ showtapes have official song lists.
 These will be used for the numbered lists inside the segment header.
 If a large segment is officially written down as '___ Medley' or  '____ Songs', another sub-list should be created listing the official song titles under it.

 Most showtapes don't have official song lists however.
 The official song names should then be written down.
 Any skits, which are usually large sections of discussion, gags, or other such intros leading into the segment's medley, should also be labeled.
 If the intro mainly focuses on introducing the upcoming song, label it as 'Intro Skit'.
 If there is a gag or main topic throughout the skit, label the skit with a good descriptor, such as 'Pasqually's Joke Skit' or 'Disco Skit'.